Foreign Correspondent (film): Production

 Although many critics and film historians claim that neither Germany nor Hitler is named specifically in the film, both the man and the nation are indeed mentioned, including a scene where the name Germany is spelled out in the headline of a newspaper being hawked in the street and, while being given his assignment, Joel McCrea suggests an interview with Hitler, to get his views on the possibility of war.
 A fictional nation is mentioned numerous times however, possibly indicating that it was briefly considered as a potential proxy aggressor European country rather than an actual Axis nation.

 One of the sequences in the film that continues to have a strong effect on viewers is the William Cameron Menzies-designed mid-ocean crash of the flying boat after it is shot down by a German destroyer.
 In 1972, in an interview with Dick Cavett, Hitchcock discussed some details of how the scene was created.
 Footage taken from a stunt aircraft diving over the ocean was rear-projected on rice paper in front of the cockpit set, while behind the rice paper were two chutes connected to large water tanks.
 The chutes were aimed at the windshield of the cockpit so that water would break through the rice paper at the right moment, simulating the crash of the aircraft into the ocean.
 However, during the crash sequence, studio lights can briefly be seen.

 Hitchcock's eccentric marriage proposal to his wife Alma was written for this film, for the scene when Jones proposes to Carol.

 Reception

 Foreign Correspondent opened on August 16, 1940, in the United States and on October 11 of that year in the United Kingdom.
 The film, which ends with London being bombed, opened in the United States at the dawn of the Battle of Britain, just three days after the Luftwaffe began bombing British coastal airfields in the early Adlerangriff phase of the Battle of Britain, and a week before Germany began bombing London on August 24.

-Box Office
+Box office

 Foreign Correspondent did well at the box office, but its high cost meant it incurred a loss of $369,973.
 According to Kinematograph Weekly it was the second most popular film of 1940 in Britain (the first being Rebecca).
+It earned £118,519 in the UK.